-Q.Who are the signators to the Settlement Agreement?
+Q.Who are the signatories to the Settlement Agreement?

-A.The County of Orange, the City of Newport Beach, the Airport Working Group (AWG) and Stop Polluting Our Newport (SPON) are the four signators.
+A.The County of Orange, the City of Newport Beach, the Airport Working Group (AWG) and Stop Polluting Our Newport (SPON) are the four signatories.

 Q.When does the Settlement Agreement expire?

 A.The original Settlement Agreement was scheduled to expire on December 31, 2005.
-In 2003, the original four signators approved a series of amendments to the Settlement Agreement that extended the agreement through December 31, 2015 and allowed for additional facilities and operational capacity and continued to provide environmental protections for the local community.
+In 2003, the original four signatories approved a series of amendments to the Settlement Agreement that extended the agreement through December 31, 2015.
+This amendment allowed for additional facilities and operational capacity and continued to provide environmental protections for the local community.

 Q.What kinds of limitations are defined in the Settlement Agreement?